mrdbourke/mac-ml-speed-test/README.md

 ## Install and Test TensorFlow

-For more see guide: https://developer.apple.com/metal/tensorflow-plugin/
+For more on running TensorFlow on macOS, see [Apple's developer guide](https://developer.apple.com/metal/tensorflow-plugin/).

-> **Note:** Install TensorFlow Datasets to access Food101 dataset with TensorFlow.
+**Note:** Install TensorFlow Datasets to access Food101 dataset with TensorFlow.

 ```python
 python -m pip install tensorflow